 Know the Diction Rules Before You Can Break Them

 Now, for many directors who work with kids, diction standards are more forgiving than adults; kids are less formal and usually sound that way.
 Until recently, adult voice actors were held to a more stringent standard, but now the trend has shifted to less formal speaking – especially if you compare the US to a UK accent.
 However, as colloquial as the standard might get, you still have to know and understand diction rules before you can break them.

 Diction is Different From Regional Accents

 Diction differs from regional accents – spread as far as we are, we all have different flavors and dialects across the North American map and beyond.
 Still, the lion’s share of voice over work is done in the common vernacular of the US.
-That is, what’s known as General American, and it makes up most of what we hear from Hollywood movies, TV shows, and podcasts.
+That is, what’s known as General American, and it makes up most of what we hear in Hollywood movies, TV shows, and podcasts.
 From a performance point of view, diction is critical because it allows us to access an entire continent at a basic and controlled level that makes messages easy to understand.
 For me, a critical balance between diction that is clear enough to understand and slack enough to allow character and a cozy conversational element is key to crafting a great female American voice over delivery.

 Why is Diction So Important to Voice Actors?